Quick Answer: Flamingo Wins for Resort Feel, The LINQ Wins for Convenience

 If you’re comparing where to stay more broadly, our Where to Stay in Las Vegas guide and Best Hotels on the Las Vegas Strip page help place both hotels in the bigger Strip decision.

-- 👉 Want the better overall stay → Check Flamingo pricing
+- Want the better overall resort-style stay → Check Flamingo pricing

-- 👉 Want a more modern, high-energy base → Check LINQ pricing
+- Want a compact, social center-Strip base → Check The LINQ pricing

 | Category | Flamingo | LINQ |